Music video: Unofficial music videos

 Unofficial, fan-made music videos are typically made by synchronizing existing footage from other sources, such as television series or films, with the song.
 The first known fan video, or songvid, was created by Kandy Fong in 1975 using still images from Star Trek loaded into a slide carousel and played in conjunction with a song.
 Fan videos made using videocassette recorders soon followed.
 With the advent of easy distribution over the internet and cheap video-editing software, fan-created videos began to gain wider notice in the late 1990s.

 A well-known example of an unofficial video is one made for Danger Mouse's illegal mashup from his The Grey Album, of the Jay-Z track "Encore" with music sampled from the Beatles' White Album, in which concert footage of the Beatles is remixed with footage of Jay-Z and hip-hop dancers.

 In 2004, a Placebo fan from South Africa made a claymation video for the band's song "English Summer Rain" and sent it to the band.
 They liked the result so much that it was included on their greatest hits DVD.

-In 2016, a Flash animation for song "Come Together" by the Beatles was included on The Beatles Blu-ray disc.
+In 2016, a Flash animation for the song "Come Together" by the Beatles was included on The Beatles Blu-ray disc.